KagansoftCorporationTR/X-Password-Generator/README.md

 - Guaranteed Complexity: Every generated password is guaranteed to include at least one character from all four main sets: Uppercase (A-Z), Lowercase (a-z), Digits (0-9), Symbols (!@#$, etc.)
 - Batch Generation: Supports generating multiple unique passwords in a single run, providing efficiency for bulk security updates.

-This Project Builded with Visual Studio 2015.
+This program is compiled with Visual Studio 2015.

 # Requirements